Ignacio Méndez

 Juan Ignacio Méndez Aveiro (born 28 April 1997) is an Argentine professional footballer who plays as a midfielder for Instituto, on loan from Newell's Old Boys.

 Career

 Club

 Méndez began in the youth system of Andes Talleres in 2005, where he spent seven years, trialling at Boca Juniors in 2009, before joining the ranks of Argentinos Juniors in 2012.
 He first appeared in the Argentinos first-team on 8 July 2017 for a Primera B Nacional match with Gimnasia y Esgrima, but he was an unused substitute.
 On 12 July, Méndez made his professional debut in the same competition versus Nueva Chicago.
 Another appearance followed in 2016–17 as Argentinos won the title and therefore promotion to the 2017–18 Primera División.
-In January 2019, Méndez joined Talleres as part of a deal involving Carlos Quintana.
+In January 2019, Méndez joined Talleres, as part of a deal involving Carlos Quintana.

+On 8 July 2022, Méndez joined San Lorenzo, signing a 1.5 years contract.
+In December, he started attracting attention from Liga MX clubs and other Argentinian clubs, eventually joining Vélez Sarsfield on a free transfer and signing a two-year contract.

+On 9 July 2024, Méndez joined Newell's Old Boys, signing a 3.5 years contract.
+On 31 July 2025, he joined Instituto on a 1.5 year loan, with an option to join them permanently for a reported fee of $900 thousand.

 International

 Méndez was called up to Argentina's squad for the 2017 FIFA U-20 World Cup in South Korea as an injury replacement for Ezequiel Barco.
 However, he failed to feature in a match as Argentina were eliminated at the group stage.